splunk/public-o11y-docs/gdi/opentelemetry/technical-addons.rst

    add-ons/ta-aws-eks

-BLA BLA
+An Add-on is a type of app that runs on Splunk Observability Cloud and provides specific capabilities to other apps, such as getting data in, mapping data, or providing saved searches and macros.
+An add-on is not typically run as a standalone app.
+Instead, an add-on is a reusable component that supports other apps across a number of different use cases.

 .. note::

-   To see the technical Add-ons available for Splunk Platform, refer to :new-page:`Splunk Supported Add-ons <https://docs.splunk.com/Documentation/AddOns>`.
+   To see the Technical Add-ons available for Splunk Platform, refer to :new-page:`Splunk Supported Add-ons <https://docs.splunk.com/Documentation/AddOns>`.

 .. raw:: html